a5423/jackson3-datatype-problem/README.md

 ```

 There is currently, by design, no way to deserialize stack trace from JSON.
-Nevertheless the runtime will fill in the stack trace when the problem instance is created.
+Nevertheless, the runtime will fill in the stack trace when the problem instance is created.
 That stack trace is usually
 not 100% correct, since it looks like the exception originated inside your deserialization framework. *Problem* comes
 with a special service provider interface `StackTraceProcessor` that can be registered using the
 [